Code-Institute-Submissions/UCD-milestone--Monkees/Documents/Testing/feedback-issues.md

 ## Font on about page particularly is too small to read easily (especially on larger screens - formatting looks off)
 ## Colour scheme is a bit bright
 ## Audio control at bottom in mobile view is covered by footer - can't access / play audio
+-Fixed 18/12/18 wrapped last audio in div and added padding to div
 ## Left and Right controls not working for carousel of images.
 -Fixed 18/12/18 id's not set properly for carousel - now working on all browsers.